wooEnrico/SDK/spring-boot-starter/kafka-spring-boot-starter/README.md

 ## dependency

-you can use in spring boot 2.x
+you can use in spring boot project

 ```xml